wp-plugins/suicide-squirrel-alert-broadcasting-system/readme.txt

 Contributors: vikingjs
 Donate link: http://muddledramblings.com/suicide-squirrel-widget/
 Tags: silly, useless, squirrel
-Requires at least: 2.7 and PHP 5
+Requires at least: 2.7
 Tested up to: 2.8.4
-Stable tag: 1.0.2
+Stable tag: 1.0.3

 Adds a sidebar widget to alert the masses to the current Suicide Squirrel Threat Level.